jonathanhood/programming-with-backpressure/presentation/1-intro.md

 Luckily, dealing with these situations doesn't have to be _hard_.
 We just need good tools to make it easier.
-In this guide we will talk about applying the concept of _*backpressure*_ to our software with code examples presented in Python (using [rxpy](https://rxpy.readthedocs.io)) and Scala (using [Monix](https://monix.io/).
-These aren't languages you work in every day?
+In this guide we will talk about applying the concept of _*backpressure*_ to our software with code examples presented in Scala using [Monix](https://monix.io/.
+This isn't the languages you work in every day?
 No problem!
-It turns out these are both implementations of [reactive extensions](http://reactivex.io/) which are available in a wide variety of languages.
+It turns out this is one implementation of [reactive extensions](http://reactivex.io/) which are available in a wide variety of languages.

 ## What is Backpressure?